Edexcel English Comparing Texts Revision Notes

 Exam Questions

-Describe and explain how the themes of love and loss are presented in both texts.
-[6 marks]
+Describe and explain the themes present in Text A and Text B. [6 marks]

 6 marksView mark scheme hint▾

-Explain how the authors use language to create mood in the texts.
+Explain how the authors' use of language contributes to the themes in their texts.
 [4 marks]

 4 marksView mark scheme hint▾

-What is meant by 'context' in relation to a text?
+What is meant by the term 'context' in relation to these texts?
 [2 marks]

 2 marksView mark scheme hint▾